4. pyproject.toml Configuration

 standardized location.
 It follows the PEP 621

-interoperability between tools.
-By leveraging pyproject.toml, the project achieves
+facilitates interoperability between tools.
+By leveraging pyproject.toml, the project

-modular dependency management, consistent tool behavior, and simplified setup for both
+achieves modular dependency management, consistent tool behavior, and simplified setup

 4.2 Build System: [build-system] Section